-Our Standards therefore support the case that registrants should be participating in supervision as part of their practise where possible.
+Our standards support the case that registrants should be participating in supervision as part of their practise where possible.

 ‘Understand the importance of participation in training, supervision and mentoring’ (4.7.)

 Our standards of conduct, performance and ethics also require registrants to work in partnership with colleagues:

 ‘You must work in partnership with colleagues, sharing your skills, knowledge and experience where appropriate, for the benefit of service users and carers’ (2.5.)

 Supervision can take different forms, which may sometimes involve delegating work to others.
 Our standards set clear expectations that if a registrant delegates work they need to provide appropriate supervision and support:

 - ‘You must only delegate work to someone who has the knowledge, skills and experience needed to carry it out safely and effectively’ (4.1.)

 - ‘You must continue to provide appropriate supervision and support to those you delegate work to’ (4.2.)

 As with any element of a registrant’s practice, a registrant should only offer supervision if it is within their scope of practice:

 - ‘You must keep within your scope of practice by only practising in the areas that you have appropriate knowledge, skills and experience for’ (3.1)